 Key Listen When enabled, Key Listen monitors the source of the key input.
 It is often useful to do this in order to fine tune Bruno's settings to the key input.
-See "Using a Key Input for Side-Chain Processing" on page 76.
+See "Using an External Key Input for Side-Chain Processing" on page 78.